Things to do in London this autumn

 Catch an NFL game at one of London's top stadiums

-This autumn Wembley Stadium and Tottenham Hotspur Stadium are hosting the four-match NFL London Games series, which sees this popular US sport brought across the Atlantic for UK-based fans and spectators to experience.
+This October Tottenham Hotspur Stadium is hosting the NFL London Games, which sees this popular US sport brought across the Atlantic for UK-based fans and spectators to experience.

 From 1st – 30th September London’s river Thames is brought to life in a month-long season of events along the river's 42-mile stretch.
 Totally Thames includes large-scale art installations, free exhibitions and live performances, as well as water sports and boat parties to enjoy.